 Browning, Chiappori and Lewbel (2009) also present identification results and estimates of the location of the sharing rule.
 These are based on making the strong assumptions that the preferences of singles and married people are the same and that only the household technology changes at marriage.
 This allows them to identify the location of the sharing rule as well as its dependence on distribution factors.
 Differences between the demands of singles and couples are picked up by a Barten style technology (see section 2 of chapter 2).
 For example, 'transport' is largely a public good whereas 'food at home' is largely private.
 The data used is the same as in Browning et al (1994) with the important difference that explicit account is taken of price variations across time and over regions.
 The distribution factors are very similar to those used in Browning et al (1994): the wife's share in total gross income, the difference in age between husband and wife, a home-ownership dummy and household total expenditure.
 The point estimate for the sharing rule (at the mean of the distribution factors) is 0.65; this is much higher than found in any other study.
 Mechanically it arises since the budget shares of couples are more similar to those of single women than to the budget shares of single men; this suggests that some relaxing of the unchanging preferences assumption is called for in future work.
 Having the allocations of total expenditure to each partner allows us to calculate budget shares for husbands and wives; see Table 5.3.
-Wives have higher budget shares for clothing, personal services and recreation whereas hus-
+Wives have higher budget shares for clothing, personal services and recreation whereas husbands have higher budget shares for food inside and outside the home, alcohol and tobacco and transport.
+Where comparisons can be made, this is similar to the Danish data discussed in the previous paragraph.